-I don’t know about you, but I am a bit obsessed with amaryllis (I currently have 10 different varieties growing in my spare bedroom!).
-I mean who doesn’t love those huge, gorgeous flowers?!?
+I don’t know about you, but I am a bit obsessed with amaryllis (I currently have 10 different ones growing in my spare bedroom!).
+I mean who doesn’t love those huge, gorgeous flowers?

-The best part is that they bloom during the long winter months, which is something I look forward to every year!
-That’s why they are one of my top picks for the best flowering houseplants.
+The best part is that they bloom during the long winter months, which is something I look forward to every year.

-The good news is that you can keep the bulbs to grow again next year, and amaryllis care is extremely easy.
-In this comprehensive guide, I will show you everything you need to know about how to take care of an amaryllis plant.
+In this comprehensive guide, I will show you everything you need to know about how to take care of an amaryllis.

 Different Types Of Amaryllis